Unicode equivalence

-The standard also defines a text normalization procedure, called Unicode normalization, that replaces equivalent sequences of characters so that any two texts that are equivalent will be reduced to the same sequence of code points, called the normalization form or normal form of the original text.
-For each of the two equivalence notions, Unicode defines two normal forms, one fully composed (where multiple code points are replaced by single points whenever possible), and one fully decomposed (where single points are split into multiple ones).
+The standard also defines a text normalization procedure, called Unicode normalization, which replaces equivalent sequences of characters so that any two texts that are equivalent will be reduced to the same sequence of code points, called the normalization form or normal form of the original text.
+For both of the equivalence notions, Unicode defines two normal forms, one fully composed (where multiple code points are replaced by single points whenever possible) and one fully decomposed (where single points are split into multiple ones).